 The quantity of wastewater generated is proportional to the population and the water use in the service area.
-An estimate was obtained by a linear trend of 90 percent of the January water use from 1980 to the present for the residential and commercial services.
-A linear equation was then used to project to the year 2040, Figure 4.5-1.
+An estimate was obtained by annualizing 90 percent of the January water use for residential and commercial services.
+A linear equation was then used to project to the year 2040.
+Estimates of the wastewater flows for the future conditions in Cal Water's Bear Gulch service area are presented in Table 4.5-1.
+Although some of the wastewater collected from the Bear Gulch District is recycled, none is used within Cal Water's service area.
+So for the purposes of this UWMP it is assumed that none of the collected wastewater meets the recycled water standard.